Price Improvement: 4 Myths That Kill All Price Improvement Programs

 Human resources are important to functional integration, and they play a crucial role in facilitating cross-functional collaboration and accountability for achieving agreed revenue and margin targets.

-When businesses assume pricing capability is there (when there may in fact be vital skills gaps), or pursue the wrong changes or tackle them in the wrong order, existing pricing problems get worse, and new ones are created.
+When businesses assume they have pricing capability (when there may, in fact, be vital skills gaps) or pursue the wrong changes or tackle them in the wrong order, they exacerbate existing pricing problems and create new ones.

 Employees having been burned, or sales teams sensitive to being blamed for pricing mistakes, become wary of future price improvement initiatives.
 Before integrating a pricing function within your business, leaders should analyse three things very carefully during initial price improvement planning: